 Direct response, however, is focused on driving to a specific, trackable action.
 At the end of the day, marketers know which ads performed the best and which performed the worst.
 How’s that for return on investment?

-Direct response marketing is refined messaging intended for a specific audience.
-It is not limited to only print or only digital.
+Direct response marketing is not limited to only print or only digital.
 Some direct response advertisements feature URLs.
 Others use 1-800 numbers, and some use both.
 It depends on the demographic and fit for your offering.

 Direct response marketing has been used to connect with consumers for decades.
 Last year’s movie Joy is a prime example of its accessibility and profitability.
 Joy Mangano, an inventor and entrepreneur best known for the Miracle Mop, is considered a pioneer in direct response marketing due to her presence on the Home Shopping Network and subsequent number of mops sold.